 Note: This swimming tip article may contain affiliate links.
 Please read the disclosure for more info.

-As you might know, there are 2 major types of cross-country skiing styles: classic and skate style.
-Different skis are usually needed for each, but if you have classic style skis, you should be able to perform skating style for a short distance no problem.
+As you may know, there are two major types of cross-country skiing styles: classic and skate style.
+Different skis are usually needed for each, but it's helpful to understand the basics.
+If you are interested in learning more about cross-country skiing in general, you can read more here.

-Now, in cross-country skiing, the first skill you need to acquire is a balance on the skis.
-So, the more you ski, the easier it is to glide on the skis and not feel like you are on a balance board.
+In cross-country skiing, the first skill you need to acquire is balance.
+The more you ski, the easier it is to glide without feeling like you are on a balance board.
+And guess what?
+This constant balancing is the exact type of core-strengthening workout you need for swimming.

 Other muscle groups that are majorly used during swimming are your shoulders, lats, and triceps.
 A similar concept applies in cross-country skiing when you use ski poles to help you move forward.